 Into the depths of Aran Cave, Tuba

 Our guide then led us to a brook which we followed.
-I assume it is this brook which helped carved out the cave and create stunning formations.
+I assume it is this brook which helped carve out the cave and create stunning formations.
 Guess what?
 This brook has crystal-clear waters.
 Eels also inhabit some deep ponds of this brook.
 Oh, did I forget to tell you?
 It is also icy-cold!
-We know this because on several occasions, we had to wade across pools, some of which are chest-level deep.
+We know this because, on several occasions, we had to wade across pools, some of which are chest-level deep.
 Even though it’s cold, we can’t help but swim and relish its invigorating effect.

 What made this spelunking in Aran Cave memorable on my part are the three waterfalls found.
 The highest of these falls measures 15 feet high.
-Climbing the two of them was one of the best part of the experience.
+Climbing the two of them was one of the best parts of the experience.
 We definitely had to conquer our own fears to make it to the top.

 Along the way, you will also pass by different stalactite and stalagmite formations.
-You can imagine shapes of a cathedral dome, spires, horns, etc. Oh, to capture these amazing formations, we had to shoot photos every moment we can.
+You can imagine the shapes of a cathedral dome, spires, horns, etc. Oh, to capture these amazing formations, we had to shoot photos every moment we can.